A smiling woman applying skincare possibly glycolic acid

 While it is true that over-exfoliating can compromise the skin barrier (which leads to dehydration), glycolic acid itself isn’t drying.
 Because these AHA molecules are so tiny, they’re capable of penetrating down into the dermis at certain concentrations.
 Studies have shown that glycolic acid has the potential to stimulate the production of glycosaminoglycans — a class of natural substances (including hyaluronic acid) that hydrate and lubricate the skin and joints.

 If you’re experiencing dryness after using AHAs, try using your exfoliants less frequently.
-Be sure to always moisturize (try SLMD Facial Moisturizer and hydrating Hyaluronic Acid Serum) and wear SPF daily, as alpha hydroxy acid products will make your skin more sun sensitive.
+Be sure to always moisturize and wear SPF daily, as alpha hydroxy acid products will make your skin more sun sensitive.

 Exfoliating then immediately moisturizing is key for keeping your skin balanced.
 For the face, start with lower concentrations, not more than once weekly.
 While some slight tingling is perfectly OK, lingering redness and burning are signs of overdoing it.
-Try SLMD AHA/BHA Swipes, which are also ideal for treating signs of premature aging.
 Build up slowly to a frequency that’s ideal for your skin.

 Keep in mind that you can rinse your face shortly after applying an AHA, as water helps neutralize the acid.
 It’s also worth noting that sometimes, irritation can be a result of other ingredients in the formula — so try a variety of options if you’re committed to incorporating glycolic acid into your routine.